mainmatter/playbook/process/README.md

-The result of the sprint preparation phase is a prioritized list of issues with well-formulated descriptions, detailed requirements and expected results as well as potentially linked assets and/or mockups.
+The result of the sprint preparation phase is a prioritized list of issues with well-formulated descriptions, detailed requirements and expected results as well as required assets and/or mockups.
 This list of issues will then be presented to the team in the planning meeting.

 ### Sprint Planning